Angelos Charisteas: Style of play

 Charisteas played primarily as a target man.

 Post-playing career

 Sports Directing

 On 29 August 2019, Charisteas became sporting director of his former club Aris Thessaloniki.
 He initially worked loosely as a player agent, and obtained a UEFA B license before registering to acquire further coaching certificates.

 Politics

-In 2019, Charisteas was also a Political Deputy in his Regional Department in Greece.
-As a deputy, he was elected to the Regional Parliament of Central Macedonia.
+In 2019, Charisteas was elected to the Regional Parliament of Central Macedonia and he was re-elected in 2023.
+He has served as Deputy Regional Governor of Digital Policy of the Region of Central Macedonia and he is currently serving as Deputy Regional Governor for Volunteering and Youth Affairs of Central Macedonia.

 Personal life

 During his time as a footballer, Charisteas was known to play the Bouzouki in his spare time.